 Tips for employees

 Everyone has a role to play when it comes to spotting and calling out inappropriate behaviour.
-As an employee you can do this by:
+As an employee you can:

-- supporting your workmates – check in with your colleagues and let them know you’re there to help
+- support your workmates – check in with colleagues you think are being targeted and let them know you’re there to help

-- speaking up against bullying (if you feel comfortable) – pull up anyone being disrespectful in the workplace
+- speak up against bullying (if you feel comfortable) – pull up anyone being disrespectful towards you or others in the workplace

-- acting appropriately – understand your organisation’s expectations and lead by example.
+- lead by example – understand your organisation’s expectations and set the standard for others

 If you are being bullied or have witnessed bullying in your workplace, there are many steps you can take to resolve the situation.
 See our bullying information for employees page for more details.